insights

 • Neurodegenerative disorders such as Alzheimer’s disease, amyotrophic lateral sclerosis, Parkinson’s disease, and Huntington’s disease.10

-Over the last decade, a growing body of knowledge about the workings of innate immunity has been translated into clinical practice.
-In the following video, Kara Fitzgerald, ND, IFMCP, outlines foundational interventions for improved immune health and those immunomodulators she commonly uses with patients.
+Over the last decade, a growing body of knowledge about the workings of innate immunity has been translated into clinical treatments and health therapies.
+In the following video, certified functional medicine practitioner Kara Fitzgerald, ND, IFMCP, outlines foundational interventions for improved immune health and those immunomodulators she commonly uses with her patients.

 (Video Time: 1 minute) Kara Fitzgerald, ND, IFMCP, received her Doctor of Naturopathic Medicine degree from the National University of Natural Medicine in Portland, Oregon.
 In addition to her clinical practice in Connecticut, Dr. Fitzgerald is actively engaged in clinical research, is on the faculty at IFM, maintains a functional medicine podcast series, and lectures globally on functional medicine.